 Click on the section headings or ( + ) circles below to view more content:

-Program Participation Fee: $90 USD*
+Program Participation Fee: $180 USD

-This program fee includes:
+Program fee includes:

 - Opportunities to expand your intercultural communication skills and build friendships across cultures

 - Connections to an international network of VIA alumni who provide support, inspiration, and opportunities to collaborate